This post may contain affiliate links. Please read our disclosure policy.

 top view of pesto pasta with shrimp in an orange skillet

-Simple and easy pasta recipe made with homemade pesto and loaded with shrimp.
-Ready in just 30 minutes and its packed with flavor.
+This simple and easy pasta recipe is made with homemade pesto and loaded with shrimp.
+Ready in just 30 minutes and it's packed with flavor.

 Ingredients